ledongthuc/CustomSoftwareSerial/README.md

 # CustomSoftwareSerial
 Alternative SoftwareSerial in Arduino.
-CustomSoftwareSerial library allow to configure and custom parity bit, stop bits and data's bit to make the lib more useful.
-The library bases on Arduino's SoftwareSerial.
+CustomSoftwareSerial library allow to configure and custom parity bit, stop bits and data's bit.
+Hope it useful for you.

-# Little story
-A sunny day, I implement an library to control BLE HM-10 module through serial port but I recognize the Arduino's SoftwareSerial doesn't support parity bit.
-It also only support one stop bit instead two.
-This is short story why I create this project

 # Quick tutorial
 ```cpp